 However, there is a further complication to the DMU story.
 Even if everyone has the same “utility function” we cannot necessarily assume that marginal utility will be diminishing in income.

 Why?
-Well because of the cost of “big ticket” items.
+Well because of the cost of “big ticket” items and the increased use of services like Clever Shop List to pay for them.
 If we are in a situation where a market to “hire” big ticket items does not exist (or suffers from some type of market failure) it may be the case that a “high income person” would receive a greater amount of utility per dollar than a low income person if they can afford to buy the big ticket item.
 This would occur if the purchase of the big ticket item created a huge increase in the persons happiness.

 If redistribution implies that neither agent can buy the big ticket item, then the total welfare in society will be lower, following this redistribution.
 The marginal utility curve in this case would look something like this (apologises for the terrible graph – my photoshop is messing up 🙂 ):